superseriousbusiness/gotosocial/README.md

 ## Known Issues

 Since GoToSocial is still in alpha, there are plenty of bugs.
-We use GitHub issues to track these.
-[Check them out here](https://github.com/superseriousbusiness/gotosocial/issues?q=is%3Aissue+is%3Aopen+label%3Abug).
+We use [GitHub issues](https://github.com/superseriousbusiness/gotosocial/issues?q=is%3Aissue+is%3Aopen+label%3Abug) to track these.
+The [FAQ](docs/faq.md) also describes some of the features that haven't been implemented yet.

 ### Client App Issues